HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Related Works

 Thus, hypernetworks show promise for limited observations where nonparametric methods fail.
 However, their applications are still restricted to managing non-stationary time series, data augmentation, or training when multiple realizations of similar but not identical time series are available.
-To the best of our knowledge, hypernetworks have not been applied to improve the performance metrics, such as MSE (mean squared error), of the state-of-the-art models for MVTS forecasting.
-This paper fills this gap by using hypernetworks to take advantage of both CI and CD approaches.
+To the best of our knowledge, they have not been applied to improve the performance metrics, such as mean squared error (MSE), of state-of-the-art models for MVTS forecasting.
+This paper fills this gap by utilizing hypernetworks to leverage the benefits of both CI and CD approaches.